How to Get Your Georgia

 How do I become a Georgia teacher?

-You’ll also need to pass the required Georgia Assessments for the Certification of Educators and complete a background check.
+Georgia teachers need to have a minimum of a bachelor’s degree and to complete an Educator Preparation Program (EPP), pass the required Georgia Assessments for the Certification of Educators, and complete a background check.

 You can find more information on the Georgia Professional Standards Commission website.